-However, Felix isn’t Australia’s first carbon neutral SIM-only telco, or the best-known.
-Telstra network operator Belong offers 100% carbon neutral mobile plans, with no lock-in contracts and a full speed data allowance of either 10GB per month (priced at $25) or 40GB per month (priced at $40).
+However, Felix isn’t Australia’s first carbon offset SIM-only telco, or the best-known.
+Telstra network operator Belong also offers 100% carbon offset mobile plans, with no lock-in contracts and a full speed data allowance of either 10GB per month (priced at $25) or 40GB per month (priced at $40).

 Both Belong plans include unlimited standard national talk and text, plus an unlimited data bank to roll over those unused gigabytes each month.
 Belong’s $40 plan also includes unlimited calls and texts to 30 selected countries including China, India, New Zealand, the UK and USA.